broadinstitute/terra-helm/charts/terra-ap-prometheus-operator/README.md

+# Deprecated
+This chart has been deprecated and should no longer be used

 # Broad Institute AP-devops prometheus-operator chart

 This is a fork of the stable/promtheus-operator chart managed by broad institute.
 In addition to installing the prometheus operator resourses it also configures the stackdriver sidecar for the prometheus server for exporting metrics to a stackdriver workspace.